 Firstly, local transport options will allow you to travel for a fraction of the cost – do you research before arriving at your destination.

 Secondly, don’t trust taxis.
 In all of my travels, I’ve consistently found taxis to be overly expensive and have experienced more scam attempts than not.
 Stick with Uber or Grab (a local version for South-East Asia).
+Other regions such as Australia and Europe are no better.

 Finally, consider substituting travelling by flight for a train or bus for shorter distances.
 It’s easy to underestimate how long it takes (and how much it costs) to travel to and from the airport, not to mention check-in and security checks.
 By contrast, trains and buses typically have less bureaucracy and will pick you up and drop you off in the city centre.